vishalbakshi/blog/_posts/2021-09-21-shiny-census-app.md

 ## <a name="format-query-result-r"></a>`format_query_result.R`

-The purpose of this function is to receive two `data.frame` objects, one for earnings `estimate` value, and one for the corresponding `moe` values, and return a single `data.frame` which is ready to be displayed in a `tableOutput`.
+The purpose of this function is to receive two `data.frame` objects, one for earnings `estimate` values, and one for the corresponding `moe` values, and return a single `data.frame` which is ready to be displayed in a `tableOutput`.

 ### Extract `data.frame` Objects from List<a name="#extract-data-frame-objects-from-list"></a>